Philippe Blain

 Philippe Georges Antoine Blain (born 20 May 1960) is a French professional volleyball coach and former player.
-He was a member of the France national team in 1984–1987, and a participant at the Olympic Games Seoul 1988.
-Blain is the current head coach of the Japan national team.
+He was a member of the France national team from 1984 to 1987 and a participant in the Olympic Games Seoul 1988.
+Blain serves as head coach for Cheonan Hyundai Capital Skywalkers.
+He also acted as Secretary of FIVB Technical & Coaching commission.

 Career as coach

-Since 1998 he coached in France, first at AS Cannes, then, since 2000, at Arago de Sète.
+Since 1998 he has coached in France, first at AS Cannes, then, since 2000, at Arago de Sète.
 Starting from 2001 he was a head coach of the France men's national volleyball team.

-In 2013 he was announced a new assistant coach Stephane Antiga.
+In 2013 he was announced as new assistant coach to new coach Stephane Antiga.
 They have been working with Poland men's national volleyball team.
 On September 21, 2014 Poland won a title of World Champion 2014.
-On October 27, 2014 received a state award granted by the Polish President Bronisław Komorowski – Gold Cross of Merit for outstanding contribution to the development of Polish sport.
+On October 27, 2014 he received a state award granted by the Polish President Bronisław Komorowski – Gold Cross of Merit for outstanding contribution to the development of Polish sport.

-On 29 March 2016 he signed a contract with Polish club PGE Skra Bełchatów and replaced previous head coach Miguel Angel Falasca.
+On 29 March 2016, he signed a contract with PGE Skra Bełchatów and replaced the previous head coach, Miguel Angel Falasca.

+Blain coached the Japanese men's national volleyball team since 2017, first as an assistant coach and then as head coach from 2022 onwards.
+Under his guidance, Japan would qualify for two Olympics: the 2020 Tokyo Olympics as the host nation and the 2024 Paris Olympics through the qualifying matches of 2023.
+Following the 2024 Olympics, Blain announced his departure from the team.